 Hopping on a train back to the Harbor, we ventured first to the Opera House.
 Celebrating the

+After taking a few dozen pictures, we moved on to The Rocks.
 This neighborhood, established in the 1700’s, is located just south of the harbor and is now a popular tourist destination.
 With countless restaurants and shops there is plenty to check out.
 On the weekend 200 stalls, offering an eclectic blend of jewelry, food items and crafts draws countless visitors.
 Historic sandstone buildings and cobblestone lanes add to the unique feel of the area.
 Restaurant prices around the harbor can cause heart palpitations.
 Places overlooking the water, typically have luncheon prices in the $30-40 range.
 We found a small hole in the wall, a few blocks away from the harbor and enjoyed a nice lunch for two for $20.
 Trying to eat out reasonably can definitely be a challenge.

 We are loving this vibrant city!

-|Replica of the Endeavor|
+|Replica of the Endeavour|